Kajal Nishad

-Kajal Nishad (born 1 June 1982) is an Indian actress working in Bhojpuri cinema and Hindi Television and politician.
+Kajal Nishad (born 1 June 1982) is an Indian actress and politician.
 She has acted in a number of TV series and Bhojpuri films, though is best known for her character Chameli in the SAB TV comedy soap Lapataganj (2009-2010) and Bhojpuri film Shaadi Biyah.
-She contested the 2012 Uttar Pradesh state assembly election from Gorakhpur (Rural) constituency on an Indian National Congress (INC) ticket.
 She was engaged in another of the channel's serial, Tota Weds Maina, where she portrayed the role of Ram Katori Chachi.
 She also played the role of Kanak Tripathi in Colors TV's Ishq Ka Rang Safed.
+She contested the 2012 Uttar Pradesh election from Gorakhpur (Rural) constituency on an Indian National Congress (INC) candidacy and is contesting the 2024 general election from Gorakhpur Lok Sabha constituency on a Samajwadi Party (SP) candidacy as a part of the INDIA Alliance.

 Personal life

 Born in Mumbai, her parents are from Kutch Gujarat and settled in Mumbai.
 She is married to Bhojpuri film producer Sanjay Nishad, who is from the Bhauapaar village in Gorakhpur district.

 Political career

 She is member of Indian National Congress Party in Gorakhpur (Rural) as an youth-wing Indian Youth Congress candidate, wherein she finished at fourth place.
+In the 2024 general election, she became the Samajwadi Party and INDIA alliance's candidate from Gorakhpur.